Austin Davis (American football): Coaching career

-Seattle Seahawks

 On February 22, 2019, Davis returned to the Seattle Seahawks as an offensive assistant.

-On March 10, 2020, Seattle promoted Davis to Quarterbacks coach, making him the youngest such coach in the NFL at 30 years old.
+On March 10, 2020, Seattle promoted Davis to quarterbacks coach, making him the youngest such coach in the NFL at 30 years old.

-Auburn Tigers

 On December 18, 2021, Davis was hired by the Auburn Tigers to be the school's offensive coordinator and quarterback coach.
 On January 31, 2022, he announced he was stepping down from the role.

 Professional baseball career

-Davis was drafted by the Boston Red Sox in the 2012 MLB Draft in the 31st round, even though he only played baseball for one year in 2007.
+Davis was drafted by the Boston Red Sox in the 2012 MLB draft in the 31st round, even though he only played baseball for one year in 2007.
 Davis ultimately decided to pursue a career in the NFL instead and has never played professional baseball at any level.